Heil Sound PR-35

 This mic ships with an aluminum case and Heil’s SM-5 mic clip.

-Heil microphones are made in the USA.
+Heil microphones are made in the USA and have a 1-year warranty.

 The Heil Sound PR-35 is also known as: PR35.